Email FacebookTwitterMenu burgerClose thin

 Share

 A 401(k) is a tax-deferred retirement account you can often get through your employer.
-You contribute money to it, customarily as a regular deduction from your paycheck.
-You don’t have to pay taxes on earnings contributed to a 401(k) at the time you make them.
-An exception to this, though, is a Roth 401(k), which you fund with after-tax money.
+You contribute money to it, often as a regular deduction from your paycheck.
+You don’t have to pay taxes on earnings contributed to a traditional 401(k) at the time you make them.
+Roth 401(k)s, however, are funded with after-tax money.

-The money in your 401(k) is invested in mutual funds, exchange-traded funds (ETFs) or other investments as you choose.
-When it comes time to stop working, you can withdraw funds from the account to pay for your retirement.
+The money in your 401(k) is invested in mutual funds, exchange-traded funds (ETFs) or other investments of your choosing.
+When it comes time to retire, you can withdraw funds from the account to cover your expenses.
 You don’t have to pay taxes on the money until you withdraw it.
 The funds in a Roth 401(k) are, again, exempt, as you’ve already paid taxes on your contributions.

 While anybody can buy an annuity, only people whose employers have 401(k) plans can contribute to one.
 If your employer doesn’t have a 401(k) program, you cannot contribute to one.
-Anyone who’s self-employed can set up his or her own 401(k), though.
+Anyone who’s self-employed, however, can set up their own 401(k).

 If you withdraw funds from your 401(k) before age 59.5, you may have to pay a 10% early withdrawal penalty in addition to the income tax due on the amount you withdrew.
 Annuities have their own early withdrawal fees, as well as annuity surrender fees.
 Annuity surrender fees are reduced as time goes by, meaning they’ll usually disappear after five years.

-Another way annuities and 401(k) accounts differ is that you can borrow from your 401(k), while you can’t from an annuity.
+Another way annuities and 401(k) accounts differ is that you can borrow from your 401(k), but you can’t borrow from an annuity.
 Plus, most annuities provide unchanging regular payments, which means you won’t have inflation protection.

 Inheritance is another point of discrepancy.
 Heirs can inherit your 401(k), while annuity payments typically cease with your death.
 Some annuities, however, allow you to pay more to purchase an annuity with a death benefit that will, like a regular life insurance policy, pay money to designated beneficiaries.